 Never Have I Ever season 1, episode 10, “… said I’m sorry” ends the season strongly with the mother-daughter relationship being the crux to the ending.

-This recap of Netflix series Never Have I Ever season 1, episode 10, “… said I’m sorry” – the ending explained, contains significant spoilers.
+We recap the Netflix series Never Have I Ever Season 1 Episode 10, “… said I’m sorry,” which contains significant spoilers and explains the Ending.

 After the blow out with her mother Nalini, Devi has moved into Ben’s house as she has few options.
 Ben is quite neutral about the situation but suggests to Devi that she apologizes for her cruel worlds.